annotation/text-fabric/tf/docs/about/datasharing.md

 ### Check it out!

-When calling up data and a TF-app, you can go back in history: to previous releases and previous commits, using a `checkout` parameter.
+When calling up data and a corpus app, you can go back in history: to previous releases and previous commits, using a `checkout` parameter.

 You have already seen it, and here we spell them out in greater detail.

 You can specify the checkout parameter separately for

-* the TF-app code (so you can go back to previous instantiations of the TF-app)
+* the corpus app code (so you can go back to previous instantiations of the corpus app)
 * the main data of the app plus its standard data modules
 * every data-module that you include by means of the `--mod=` parameter.